Vxtzq/CrowdGPT/README.md

 ## 🤔 What is CrowdGPT?

-CrowdGPT is a **BitTorrent-style aipute swarm** for training Large Language Models.
-Instead of relying on centralized mega-corporations, CrowdGPT turns idle GPUs into a single, decentralized superaiputer.
+CrowdGPT is a **BitTorrent-style compute framework** for training Large Language Models.
+Instead of relying on centralized mega-corporations, CrowdGPT turns idle GPUs into a single, decentralized supercomputer.

 - **Permissionless:** No sign-up required, no API keys.
 - **Byzantine Fault Tolerant:** The swarm survives poisoners and bad actors using coordinate-wise median aggregation.